SustainaSearch/public-ui/README.md

 # public-ui
-The public UI of SustainaSearch
+The public UI of SustainaSearch.com